Towards a Universal Foundation Model for Protein Dynamics: A Multi-Chain Tree-Structured Framework with Transformer Propagators: Application and Results

-To evaluate the code, we used two proteins as templates: a 20-amino-acid single-chain protein, 1l2y\cite{Neidigh2002}, and a 46-amino-acid two-chain protein.
+To evaluate the code, we used two proteins as templates: a 20-amino-acid single-chain protein, 1l2y~\cite{Neidigh2002}, and a 46-amino-acid two-chain protein 1bom~\cite{Nagataetal1995}.
 Molecular dynamics simulations were carried out for 100 ns for both proteins, and trajectory frames were saved at 0.1 ns intervals.
-The training dataset comprised four trajectories.
-Specifically, it included the MD trajectories of 1l2y and 1bom, as well as virtual trajectories representing the individual chains of 1bom.
-These virtual trajectories were derived from the original 1bom trajectory and were added to enhance the model's accuracy in representing 1bom.
+The trajectories of 1l2y and 1bom are put together for training one unified model.
 Each trajectory consisted of 1000 structures.

 Based on the analysis presented in the Methods section, the minimum tensor dimension required for representing each amino acid is 40.
-However, to ensure compatibility with different amino acid configurations, we use a tensor dimension of 160.
+However, to ensure compatibility with different amino acid configurations, we use a tensor dimension of 300.
 An adaptive learning rate scheme is implemented, adjusting the learning rate based on the training loss.
 Our model employs two Transformer layers.
-The dense layers within $\mathbb{D}_S$ and $\mathbb{D}_E$ each contain a single hidden layer with 3200 units.
+The dense layers within $\mathbb{D}_S$ and $\mathbb{D}_E$ each contain a single hidden layer with length 3200.
 Following our previous work, the LeakyReLu activation function is consistently used in all Transformer layers and the dense layers of $\mathbb{D}_S$ and $\mathbb{D}_E$.

 After training the model, we generate trajectories by iteratively applying the learned propagator, $\mathbb{F}_0$.
-We begin with the first frame of the MD trajectory as the initial structure.
+We apply a structure near the starting of the training MD trajectory as the initial structure.
 Each subsequent frame is then generated conditioned only on the previous frame's coordinates.
 This generative process achieves a speedup of approximately 10,000 times relative to standard molecular dynamics computations.
-To assess the accuracy of the generated trajectory, we compare it to the original MD trajectory using the RMSD of the CA atoms.
-The RMSD of CA atoms provides a sensitive measure of structural similarity, as it is highly responsive to even small changes in individual amino acid conformation.
-It is important to emphasize that we use only the first frame of the MD data to initiate the generation process; all subsequent frames are de novo generated.
+To assess the accuracy of the generated trajectory, we compare it to the original MD trajectory using the RMSD of the $C_\alpha$ atoms.
+The RMSD of $C_\alpha$ atoms provides a sensitive measure of structural similarity, as it is highly responsive to even small changes in individual amino acid conformation.
+It is important to emphasize that we use only one frame of the MD data to initiate the generation process; all subsequent frames are de novo generated.
 This constitutes a stringent test, as errors in propagation can accumulate, and any single incorrect step can lead to significant deviations in the generated trajectory.